SEO Optimization Strategy for Large Travel Ticketing Website

 Removing duplicate content

-Making site pages unique is one of the key points in the process of site optimization.
+Making site pages unique is one of the key points in site optimization.
 In the case of a large site with thousands of pages, the right solution is to prepare template recommendations for each particular page type.
-Using variables in template recommendations, you can quickly and efficiently influence the SEO performance of many website pages.
+Using variables in template recommendations, you can quickly and efficiently influence the quality of digital marketing for a large travel ticketing website and the SEO performance of many website pages.
 Therefore, this task was of the utmost priority during our cooperation.

 Optimizing destination pages